mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 A tribute to Colt’s world-class reputation, the L36 is cheap, easily concealed, and abundant on the streets.
 In order to be easily transferred between corporate security rookies, the weapon feafeatures an ownership swap feature that has been abused by cops and crooks alike.
 A perfect throwaway weapon.

-Wireless Bonus: The user can alter ownership data with a Minor Action.
+{REMOVE ME} - Wireless Bonus: The user can alter ownership data with a Minor Action.

 **Fichetti Security 600**